 Heel pain is a common symptom that has many possible causes.
-Although heel pain sometimes is caused by a systemic (body-wide) illness, such as rheumatoid arthritis or gout, it usually is a local condition that affects only the foot.
+Although heel pain is sometimes caused by a systemic (body-wide) illness, such as rheumatoid arthritis or gout, it is usually a local condition that affects only the foot.
 The most common local causes of heel pain include:

 When you step on a hard object such as a rock or stone, you can bruise the fat pad at the bottom of your heel.
 It may or may not look discolored.
 The pain goes away gradually with rest.